University-wide teaching conference

-The University-Wide (U-Wide) GET SET Teaching Conference is an opportunity for Cornell graduate students, postdoctoral fellows, and teaching assistants to learn how to make teaching more fun and engaging.
+The University-Wide (U-Wide) Teaching Conference is an opportunity for Cornell graduate students, postdoctoral fellows, and teaching assistants to learn how to make teaching more fun and engaging.
 The conference provides an opportunity for networking and interdisciplinary discussions on teaching with faculty and colleagues from across campus.

 Who can attend?

 The U-Wide is open to Cornell graduate students, teaching assistants, postdoctoral fellows, and the Future Faculty and Academic Careers community.

 Time: 11:00 a.m. - 3:55 p.m. via Zoom